ucldc/ucldc-docs/docs/dams/index.md

 ---

 #### What is the DAMS?
 The DAMS is a tool for creating and managing object-level metadata and content files.
-You can use it to build out objects (such as images, texts, audio, and video), create metadata, and upload content files.
+You can use it to build out digital objects (such as images, texts, audio, and video), create metadata, and upload content files.
 Our shared DAMS for the UC Libraries is a customized implementation of [Nuxeo](http://www.nuxeo.com/), a platform that is used by a variety of organizations--from media companies to the U.S. Navy--for their content management needs.

+The DAMS will also provide workflows for publishing digital objects to Calisphere for public access and depositing them in Merritt for preservation.
+These features will be rolled out at a later date.

 <div class="walkthrough">Banana Slug Release</div>